emptylambda/moogie/index.md

-## μgie : Intemediate Verification Testing
+## μgie: Intemediate Verification Testing

 ### What is μgie? (pronounced: "moo-gie")